 Think T.A.N.K. aims to raise awareness of the pollution that can be caused from badly managed septic tanks, the need for septic tanks to be managed properly, and the benefits a well managed tank offers.

-To see this all in one easy to understand format take a look at our Septic Tank Guide leaflet.
+To see this all in one easy to understand format take a look at our UK Septic Tank Guide leaflet & our local guidance.
 The leaflet answers questions about how to find your septic tank, how your septic tank works and why you need to look after it.
 It offers tips to help you keep your septic tank in good working order, reducing the number of times it has to be emptied, protecting the environment as well as saving unnecessary expense.
 The Septic Tank Guide leaflet has been so successful that it is now UK guidance.